MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/groups-naming-policy.md

   ```

-  In the **Sign in to your Account** screen that opens, enter your Office 365 admin account and password to connect you to your service, and click **Sign in**.
+  In the **Sign in to your Account** screen that opens, enter your Office 365 admin account and password to connect you to your service, and select **Sign in**.